fafalone/FsMinifilter/README.md

 **Using this project**
 - Build the driver, always 64bit for 64bit Windows.
 - Copy FsMinifilter.sys and FsMinifilter.inf to the same destination folder.
--Right click FsMinifilter.inf and choose 'Install'.
+- Right click FsMinifilter.inf and choose 'Install'.
 The required registry entries will then be made and the driver copied to System32/drivers/
--This driver is not signed at all, so beyond this point Windows will need to have been booted through the Advanced Boot Menu with the 'Disable driver signature enforcement' option.
+- This driver is not signed at all, so beyond this point Windows will need to have been booted through the Advanced Boot Menu with the 'Disable driver signature enforcement' option.
 Future updates will demonstrate the use of test signing.
 - If no error has occured, you can start the driver.
 - Open a command prompt as Administrator and enter `sc start FsMinifilter`.
 - You can now try, hopefully unsuccessfully, to access files named evilfile.txt or run a program named evilprogram.exe.